-The LORWUA is responsible for the operation and maintenance of the water conveyance system from Bulshoek Weir to Ebenhaezer and Koekenaap, in addition to the existing waterworks infrastructure at Bulshoek Weir; but is not responsible for managing the internal distribution system of the Ebenhaezer small-scale farmers.
+The LORWUA is responsible for the operation and maintenance of the water conveyance system from Bulshoek Weir to Ebenhaeser and Koekenaap.
+Their responsibility includes the existing waterworks infrastructure at Bulshoek Weir but excludes management of the internal distribution system of the Ebenhaeser small-scale farmers.
 The Lower Olifants Canal operates for between 38 and 42 weeks during the year, and the rest of the year is reserved for maintenance on the canal.

 The existing system allows abstractions from the canal as requested by irrigators, i.e. a demand system.
-The 600 or so off-takes are set on a weekly basis (Figure 3.10) - irrigators must apply for a specific volume of water for the next week as well as the period in which the water must be supplied to his/her property.
-Flows are controlled by sluices and are measured with V-notches on all outlets where the stream exceeds 150 m3/h.
+The 529 or so off-takes are set on a weekly basis.
+Figure 3.11 shows a typical offtake.
+Irrigators must apply for a specific volume of water for the next week as well as the period in which the water must be supplied to his/her property.
+Flows are controlled by sluices and are measured with V-notches on all outlets where the stream is less than 150 m3/h.
 A telemetry system is used where automatic control gates are installed on the main canals.
-There are five automatic sluices: one at Bulshoek Weir, and two at the left and right bank bi-furcation works respectively.
-There are additional telemetric controlled outlets at the municipality, Namakwa Sands and
+There are five automatic sluices: one at Bulshoek Weir, and two at each of the left and right bank bi-furcation works.
+There are additional telemetric controlled outlets at the municipality, Namakwa

-Ebenhaezer Dam.
+Sands and at Ebenhaeser Dam.
 The LORWUA is investigating further automation of the secondary distribution canals.

-Figure 3.10 | Typical canal off-take
+Figure 3.11 | Typical canal off-take